MislavJaksic/Knowledge-Repository/GitHub/README.md

 `Letters on a grey background`

-* Black filled bullet point to the left
+* Black filled bullet
-* Another black filled bullet point to the left
+* Another black filled bullet point
-    * Empty sub bullet point to the left
+    * Empty indented bullet point
-    * Another empty sub bullet point to the left
+    * Another empty indented bullet point

-> A thin gray strip should apper on the left of this text and the text itself should be gray.
+> A thin gray strip will appear to the left of this paragraph and the text itself will be in a gray box.
 In addition,
 >the text should appear 4 spaces away from the left margine.

 [Blue hyperlink text to shields IO and badges](https://github.com/badges/shields)